GET IN TOUCH

 GET TAX RELIEF NOW!

-The Illinois Department of Revenue has joined the IRS Direct File pilot for the 2025 tax season, allowing residents to prepare and file both federal and state tax returns for free.
-The move expands digital filing access and aims to reduce costs and errors while modernizing Illinois’s electronic tax system for taxpayers statewide.
+The Illinois Department of Revenue joined the IRS Direct File pilot for the 2025 tax season, allowing residents to prepare and file both federal and state tax returns for free.
+The move expanded digital filing access and aimed to reduce costs and errors while modernizing Illinois's electronic tax system for taxpayers statewide.
+IRS Direct File was subsequently discontinued in November 2025 and is no longer available for Filing Season 2026.

 Illinois Department of Revenue Expands Digital Tax Filing